Fourier-Mukai transforms for K3 and elliptic fibrations: Moduli spaces of stable sheaves

 We now turn to relative moduli spaces.
 Let $\pi\colon X\to S$ be a morphism of projective schemes, and fix a polarization $\ell$ of $X$.
 For each point $s\in S$, $\ell$ induces a polarization $\ell_s$ of the fibre $X_s$ of $\pi$, defined by restricting an ample line bundle $L$ representing $\ell$ to the subscheme $X_s$.
 In this situation there is a relative moduli scheme

 whose fibre over a point $s\in S$ is naturally the moduli scheme $\M^{\ell_s}(X_s)$ of stable sheaves on the fibre $X_s$, with respect to the polarisation $\ell_s$.
 Points of $\M^{\ell}(X/S)$ correspond to stable sheaves $E$ on $X$ whose scheme-theoretic support is contained in some fibre $X_s$ of $\pi$.
 The morphism $\hpi$ takes the point representing such a sheaf $E$ to the corresponding point $s\in S$.
+The existence of such moduli schemes is due originally to Simpson (see \cite{Si} or \cite[Section 4]{Th}) but is now standard.

 As before, if $Y$ is a connected component of $\M^{\ell}(X/S)$ parameterising sheaves $E$ for which the integers $\eu(E\tensor L^{\tensor n})$ have no common factor, then $Y$ is fine, in that $Y$ is projective and there is a universal sheaf $\P$ on $Y\times X$.
 This universal sheaf is actually supported on the closed subscheme $j\colon Y\times_S X\embed Y\times X$.
 Thus there is a sheaf $\P^+$ on $Y\times_S X$, flat over $Y$, such that $\P=j_*\P^+$.
 For each point $y\in Y$ with $\hpi(y)=s$, one has $\P_y={i_y}_*\P^+_y$, where $\P^+_y$ is the restriction of $\P^+$ to the subscheme $i_y\colon\{y\}\times X_s\embed X$.